AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 To enable logging at the Aviatrix Controller, go to Settings->Logging page.
 Once logging is enabled, both the Controller and all gateways will forward logs directly to the logging server.

-Two examples for Remote Syslog and Logstash Forwarder follow below.
+ .. note::  A total of 10 profiles from index 0 to 9 are supported for remote syslog, while index 9 is reserved for CoPilot.

+            Newly deployed gateway will be added to a profile if it is the only profile enabled in the index range of 0 to 8,

+            If more than one profiles are enabled in the range of 0 to 8, the newly deployed gateway will not be added to any profile in the range of 0 to 8.
+User may use the advanced options in the logging "edit options" window to edit the exclude and include list.

+            However newly deployed gateway will always be added to profile 9 which is reserved for Copilot to monitor.

 3.1 Remote Syslog
 ------------------
 On the Aviatrix Controller:
   a.
+Profile Index: select a profile to edit
+  #.
 Server:	FQDN or IP address of the remote syslog server
   #.
 Port:	Listening port of the remote syslog server (6514 by default)
   #.
 CA Certificate: Certificate Authority (CA) certificate
   #.
 Server Public Certificate: Public certificate of the controller signed by the same CA